elidupree/live-prop-test/README.md

 If live-prop-test is not initialized, it won't run any tests.
 Thus, if you're writing a library crate, you can freely add live-prop-test tests for your own internal testing, without any worry about exposing dependent crates to significant runtime cost (or unreliable panics, if your library has a bug), unless they explicitly opt in.

-On `wasm32` or `asmjs` targets, you also need to enable either the `wasm-bindgen` feature or the `stdweb` feature, to give live-prop-test a source of timing information:
+To run tests on `wasm32` or `asmjs` targets, you also need to enable either the `wasm-bindgen` feature or the `stdweb` feature, to give live-prop-test a source of timing information:

 ```toml
 [dependencies]
 live-prop-test = { version = "0.1.0", features = ["wasm-bindgen"] }
 ```

+(But once again, if you're writing a library crate, people can freely *use* your library on any target even if you didn't enable the features.)

 ## Example